mufflyt/foregin_body/README.md

 ```

 ## Results
-Over the 10‐year period from 2010 to 2020, there were an estimated 540,860 ED visits for retained foreign body, and 27,580 (2,758 * 10) (5.1%) ED visits were related to female pelvic injuries as estimated using our sample size of 436 patients.
-Of the 436 visits for foreign body in the female pelvis that were analyzed, 570 (92.8%) visits involved patients who were discharged after ED treatment or examination.
+Over the 10‐year period from 2010 to 2019, there were an estimated 540,860 ED visits for retained foreign body, and 27,580 (2,758 * 10) (5.1%) ED visits were related to female pelvic injuries as estimated using our sample size of 436 patients.
+Incidence of ED visits gradually increased during this time period (Fig. 1).
+While the majority of pelvic foreign body cases were treated and released from the hospital, 7.2% were admitted.
 Twenty‐nine (4.7%) patients were admitted to the hospital; 1.0% were transferred to another facility; 1.0% left the ED against medical advice; and 0.4% were held for observation.
+Patients with rectal foreign bodies were taken to the operating room at a significantly higher rate compared to those with vaginal foreign bodies (p<0.05).
+Overall (Fig. 2) incidence of injury and anatomic site‐specific incidence of injury fluctuated during the time period studied.
+Upon analysis of injuries by anatomic site, a majority of visits (72%) was due to injuries to the vagina.
+The majority of injuries occurred at home.

+A majoirty of patients had a vibrator or massage device as a foreign body (figure 3), with an even split between vaginal and rectal injuries.
+The most common vibrators were penis rings or a piece of the vibrator (e.g. cover, tip, battery) broke off inside the patient.
+Many of the vibrators were lost during sexual activity and were unable to be retrieved by the patient despite using tongs, flatware, and screwdrivers causing lacerations.
+Jewelry was classified as a foreign body when infected vaginal piercings were removed for abscess drainage.
+Drugs were commonly confiscated from the vagina following an arrest.
+The caps of writing instruments, perfume, hairspray, enema instruments, and toothpaste were parts that became foreign bodies.
+Lastly, paper was placed inside the vagina for the very young and patients identified with mental illness.

+## Results from Rmarkdown, code for manuscript.Rmd
+Over the 10‐year period from 2010 to 2020, there were an estimated 540,860 ED visits for retained foreign body, and 27,580 (5.1%) ED visits were related to female pelvic injuries as estimated using our sample size of 167 patients.
+The typical patient with a retained bladder, rectal, or vaginal foreign body was a 33(IQR: 14 - 52)) year-old Whitefemale who stated that they were not using drugs or alcohol during the placement of the foreign body.
+The most common foreign body of the 222 types of foreign body found in the vagina and rectum was massage devices or vibrators, followed by abrasive cleaners and air conditioners.
+Many of the vibrators were lost during sexual activity.
+Jewelry mainly consisted of infected vaginal piercings that were removed for abscess drainage.
+Drugs were commonly confiscated from the vagina following an arrest.
+The caps of writing instruments, perfume, hairspray, enema instruments, and toothpaste were parts that became foreign bodies.
+Most injuries presented to the ED on a Saturday during the spring months, and approximately 3.6% of foreign body cases presented on a federal holiday.

+Of the 167 visits for foreign body in the female pelvis that were analyzed, (71.9%) visits involved patients who were admitted to the hospital; 21.9% left the ED against medical advice; and 3.1% were held for observation.
 Overall (Fig. 1) incidence of injury and anatomic site‐specific (Fig. 2) incidence of injury fluctuated during the time period studied.
-Upon analysis of injuries by anatomic site, a plurality of visits (34.2%) was due to injuries to the nose.
-The face (excluding nose) and ears were the next most common sites of injury (Fig. 3).
-Patients with nose‐related injuries were younger (median: 3 years of age; interquartile range: 3–4 years) than individuals presenting for injuries in other anatomic sites (P < 0.0001) (Fig. 3).
-The vast majority of primary diagnoses in the nose and ear were “foreign bodies” (97.1% and 93.0%, respectively)— significantly higher proportions than the incidence of foreign bodies in the other anatomic sites assessed in our analysis (P values both <0.0005) (Fig. 3).
-Diagnoses differed by anatomic site; for example, two‐thirds of mouth injuries were related to burns, whereas the most common injuries in the face (excluding the nose) and head were lacerations (Fig. 3).
-Among patients sustaining head lacerations, assault (patients either directly struck by battery or had battery thrown at them) and having a battery fall on their head were the most frequent mechanisms of injury (48.5% and 22.9%, respectively).
-Among facial lacerations, assault and being struck by falling batteries were also the most common mechanisms of injury (21.2% and 19.2%, respectively).
+Upon analysis of foreign body by anatomic site, a majority of visits (52.1%) was due to injuries to the vagina.
+A plurality of vaginal foreign body patients had a vibrator as a vaginal foreign body specifically vibrating eggs, batteries that fell out of a vibrator, and penis rings.
+The rectum was the least common sites of injury (Fig. 3).
+Patients with a rectal foreign body were mainly anal plugs, vibrators confirmed by x-rays, and beads.

 Other ideas: